-Nowadays, technology defies the limits of mobility and the existence of eSIM bears witness to this.
+Nowadays, technology defies the limits of mobility and the existence of the eSIM bears witness to this.
 It's a SIM card that promises to be a revolution, especially for aficionados of connected watches.

 What is an eSIM for smartwatches?